 Charles John Cook

-Due to the influence of John Hall, the fortunes of Retford cricket were transformed in the 25 years following the Second World War.
-Retford won the Bassetlaw League title for the first time in 1949; in 1951, Fred Stinchcombe became the first player from the Retford Club to be taken on the Trent Bridge Playing Staff.
-He was followed in 1953 by Mike Hall, son of John.
-In 1958 Geoff Key was engaged at Notts and in 1966 Alan Bull signed a county contract.
-Freddie Self the Retford keeper also appeared for Notts 2nd XI in the 1960s and shortly afterwards the well documented County and Test career of Derek Randall began.
-John Cook, born in Retford , June 5, 1946, was a junior member of the Retford Club from his schooldays, a promising batsman and spin bowler.
-Leaving school he chose to join the Notts Police and this restricted his opportunities for Retford and he became a valuable member of the Police side, formed when the County and City establishments merged in 1968.
+John Cook, born in Retford on 5 June 1946, was a junior member of the Retford Club from his schooldays, a promising batsman and spin bowler.
+Leaving school he chose to join the Notts Police which restricted his opportunities for Retford but he became a valuable member of the Police side, formed when the County and City establishments merged in 1968.
 In 1970 he made his debut for Notts 2nd XI in the Second Eleven Championship.
-Between 1971 and 1974 he appeared in nine Second Eleven games, taking 28 wickets at just over 18 runs apiece – for a young spinner that is quite impressive.
+Between 1971 and 1974 he appeared in nine Second Eleven games, taking 28 wickets at just over 18 runs apiece – useful figures for a young spinner.

-Cook made his first-class debut for Notts v Indians at Trent Bridge on June 29 1974, when he bowled 35 overs and conceded 105 runs for one wicket.
-He impressed the Notts captain-manager, Jack Bond, and was picked for all Notts remaining one day matches – nine Sunday Leagues and one Gillette.
+Cook made his first-class debut for Notts v India at Trent Bridge in June 1974, when he bowled 35 overs and conceded 105 runs for one wicket.
+He impressed the Notts captain-manager, Jack Bond, and was picked for all Notts remaining one day matches – nine Sunday Leagues and one Gillette Cup.
 Against Surrey in his second match he returned notable figures of 7-1-19-4, but only took two wickets in the subsequent eight matches.